nkalexiou/nkalexiou.github.io/_posts/2024-05-22-how-to-choose-sast-sca.markdown

 ### IDE Plugins

 Most SAST tools offer plugins for popular IDEs, which is a must-have so that vulnerabilities are caught early in the process.
-Keep in mind that finding and remediating vulnerabilities in the IDE is much cheaper than fixing those later in the development process.
+Finding and remediating vulnerabilities in the IDE is much cheaper than fixing those later in the development process.

 The same principle applies to SCA IDE plugins that can warn you when importing new vulnerable components, thus keeping your code base cleaner.